App vs Website – Which to Develop First?

 #4 Do you care about app speed?

 Mobile apps are faster than web apps.
-The reason for this is that mobile apps store user’s data settings locally on the phone – Web apps on the other hand download the data from servers.
+The reason for this is that mobile apps store user’s data settings locally on the phone.
+Web apps, on the other hand, download the data from servers.
 In the case of performance, the user’s experience will be best when using native mobile apps.

 Without a native mobile app, it would be such a pain to use on your mobile device.
 Scrolling, editing, reviewing reports with a web app – it’s an absolute nightmare to use a complex page like this on your phone.
 Properly designed apps solve this problem.